BitcoinErrorLog/skywriter/README.md

 ### Why It Matters

-Skylanders portal devices require complete and accurate NFC data to recognize characters.
+Portal devices require complete and accurate NFC data to recognize characters.
 This app ensures full compatibility by:

 ### ✅ What the App Does

+**For Mifare Classic Tags**:
 - **Writes ALL Blocks**: Including sector trailers (blocks 3, 7, 11, 15, etc.)
 - **Extracts Keys**: Automatically extracts Key A and Key B from source data
 - **Proper Authentication**: Uses extracted keys for sector authentication
 - **Complete Data**: All 64 blocks written in correct order
 - **Error Handling**: Continues writing even if Block 0 (UID) is locked
+- **Write Verification**: Verifies critical blocks were written correctly

+**For NTAG215 Tags**:
+- **Writes ALL Pages**: All 135 pages including UID pages (if not locked)
+- **Compatibility Check**: Verifies tag is genuine NTAG215 before writing
+- **Write Verification**: Reads back critical pages to ensure data persistence
+- **Erase Support**: Can clear tags to blank state for fresh writes

 ### 🔑 Authentication Keys

+**Mifare Classic**:
 The app extracts authentication keys from the sector trailer blocks in your source data:
 - Reads Key A (bytes 0-5) and Key B (bytes 10-15) from each sector trailer
 - Uses these keys for authentication before writing each sector
 - Falls back to default keys if extraction fails

+**NTAG215**:
+- No authentication required (uses NfcA technology)
+- Verifies tag type using ATQA and SAK values
+- Checks read/write capability before writing

 ### 📋 Testing with Portal

 To verify compatibility:
-1. Write a character to a blank Mifare Classic 1K tag
+1. Write a character to a compatible tag
+2. Use the tag checker to verify the write was successful
-2. Place the tag on a Skylanders portal device
+3. Place the tag on the portal device
-3. The portal should recognize the character and load it into the game
+4. The portal should recognize the character

 ### ⚠️ UID Limitations

-**Important**: Most standard NFC tags have locked UIDs (Block 0) that cannot be changed.
+**Important**: Most standard NFC tags have locked UIDs that cannot be changed.
 This is normal and expected:
-- ✅ Character data in blocks 1-63 is what the portal primarily reads
+- ✅ Character data in data blocks/pages is what the portal primarily reads
 - ✅ The app handles locked UIDs gracefully
+- ✅ Write verification ensures data was written even if UID is locked
-- ⚠️ For 100% compatibility, you may need UID-changeable tags (genuine Skylanders tags have specific UIDs)
+- ⚠️ For 100% compatibility, you may need UID-changeable tags

 ## 🧪 Testing